sandstorm-io/sandstorm/docs/administering/sniproxy.md

 ## Setting up Sandstorm

-Enabling TLS support on *Sandstorm* is out of the scope of this tutorial.
-If you don’t have it set up yet, head to the official documentation (https://docs.sandstorm.io/en/latest/administering/TLS/).
+Enabling TLS support on Sandstorm is out of the scope of this tutorial.
+If you don’t have it set up yet, head to [the HTTPS guide](ssl.md).

-TWe need to change Sandstorm's configuration so that it listens on port that sniproxy is forwarding the requests to (9687 in these examples).
+We need to change Sandstorm's configuration so that it listens on the port that sniproxy is forwarding the requests to (9687 in these examples).
 We make sure BASE_URL and WILDCARD_HOST use URLs on port 443.
-Since that is the standard, we don't need :443 at the end.
+Since that is the standard port for HTTPS, we don't need :443 at the end.
 We also adjust the BIND_IP.
-We'll assume you have a ```example.sandcats.io``` as your *Sandstorm* address in the configuration example.
+We'll assume you have ```example.sandcats.io``` as your Sandstorm address in the configuration example; you can change the example to use a different domain if you need to.

 ```bash
 sudo nano /opt/sandstorm/sandstorm.conf